ankurxyz/VSD_TCL/README.md

 ### Converting Yosys tool's Synthesized Gate Level Output Netlist to a Format compatible with Opentimer(Open Source EDA Tool) for Timing Analysis__

-- We feed the standard cell library and RTL Netlist referenced through the *openMSP430.ys* file to Yosys EDA tool for creating gate level synthesized netlist in the file *openMSP430.synth.v*.
+- We give the standard cell library and RTL Netlist path in *openMSP430.ys* file as an input to Yosys EDA tool for creating gate level synthesized netlist in the file *openMSP430.synth.v*.

 ![Synthesizing Netlist](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%205/1_Synthesizing_netlist.png)

-- Now we need to format the *openMSP430.synth.v* file to a format that is compatible with the opentimer EDA tool.
-So from the *openMSP430.synth.v* we remove all the lines containing an asterisk(\*) symbol and replace backslash(\\) symbol with a null character(*""*) to generate *openMSP430.final.synth.v* file
+- Now we need to format the *openMSP430.synth.v* file to a format which is compatible with the opentimer EDA tool.
+So from the *openMSP430.synth.v* we remove all the lines containing an asterisk(\*) symbol and replace backslash(\\) symbol with a null character(*""*) to generate *openMSP430.final.synth.v* file.

 ![Formatting synthesized netlist for opentimer](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%205/2_formatting_synthesized_netlist_for_opentimer.png)

-- Here is an example of how the formatting is done for *openMSP430.synth.v* file by removing the asterisk symbol from it.
+- Here is an example of how the formatting is done for *openMSP430.synth.v* file by removing lines containing the asterisk symbol.

 ![formatting - removing asterisk](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%205/3_formatting_removing_asterisk.png)

-- The below snapshot shows how the formatting is done for *openMSP430.synth.v* file by replacing *"\\"* character with a *""* character
+- The below snapshot shows how the formatting is done for *openMSP430.synth.v* file by replacing *"\\"* character with a *""* character.

 ![formatting replacing backslash with null](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%205/4_formatting_replacing_back_slash_with_null.png)

 - Proc is just like a function.
 We can define it in a file and then just source that proc to our main script and call that proc just like any other function by passing the required options and arguments.
-Here is an example of one of the proc used to define the number of threads.
+Here is an example of one of the proc that is used to define the number of threads.

 ![Multi CPU Usage Proc](https://github.com/ankurxyz/VSD_TCL/blob/main/images/day%205/5_multi_cpu_usage_proc.png)